Expand-A-Lung Review: Effects on VO2max, Fitness and Body O2By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Expand-A-Lung can reverse this situation.
 For example, in one Swiss study, it was found that athletes, after breathing training, reduced their minute ventilation for a given exercise intensity.
 There is only one explanation for this effect: improved body oxygen level due to a slower and lighter breathing pattern at rest.
 This effect is based on the fact that exhalations with the Expand-A-Lung breathing resistance exerciser are passive or slow.
 This allows gradual accumulation of CO2.
 Hence, if we consider CO2 changes only, all these breathing trainers and devices (Powerlung, Powerbreathe, UltraBreathe, Expand-A-Lung, Frolov breathing device, Samozdrav, Breathslim, DIY Breathing Device, and many others) can be beneficial for higher body oxygen (see the test below), better health, and sport performance.
 Training Mask though offers one essential advantage: it can be used during exercise, for up to 1-2 hours per day (see the link to its review below).

 While many athletes may want to compare Expand-A-Lung vs. Powerbreathe or Expand-A-Lung vs. Powerlung, it is more important how you use the breath trainer rather than which one you use, while the safest and most effective device is Training Mask.
-You can get even more benefits from Expand-A-Lung or the other devices, if you follow additional ideas related to your lifestyle factors (see the Learning Section) to increase body-oxygen levels 24/7.
+You can get even more benefits from Expand-A-Lung or the other devices if you follow additional ideas related to your lifestyle factors (see the Learning Section) to increase body-oxygen levels 24/7.
 These are our certain Expand-A-Lung instructions.

 The key to endurance, higher VO2max, focus and higher body-O2 content is to train your body to breathe less 24/7.
 Therefore, if you try to exhale even longer (with air hunger at the end) and hold your breath after exhalations during breathing exercises (for advanced students only), then you can get even more benefit from the Expand-A-Lung.
 If you attach a light plastic 0.25-1 L bottle (depending on your fitness) to the trainer, you can recycle your CO2 and can get more benefits from the Expand-A-Lung.